c

 Economically & Environmentally Sustainable Molecules

-The costs of carbon capture and generating renewable electricity have dropped by 40 and 90%, respectively over the last 10 years and are expected to fall and additional 25-40% over the next decade, creating the opportunity to economically wean the world from mined hydrocarbons as the primary source for energy, and economically mitigating the impact of CO2 emissions on our climate.
+The costs of carbon capture and generating renewable electricity have dropped by 40 and 90%, respectively over the last 10 years and are expected to fall and additional 25-40% over the next decade, creating the opportunity to economically wean the world from mined hydrocarbons as the primary source for energy, and economically mitigating the impact of CO2 emissions.

 ABOUT